alkem-io/website/content/en/home/intro-cta.md

 #   label: Sign up for our newsletter
 # Note.
 An optional note to show underneath the links.
 cta_note:
-  label: 'Purpose.
+  label: 'Impact.
 Foundation.
 Open source.'

 ---